Willie Snead: NFL career statistics

+Coaching career

+On March 12, 2026, it was announced that Snead was hired to be an offensive quality control coach for the Denver Broncos.

 Personal life

 His father, Willie Snead III, played wide receiver at Virginia and Florida and was drafted by the New York Jets in the 12th round of the 1989 NFL draft with the 321st overall pick.